mikermcneil/parley/README.md

 #### Async recursion

 Using Node >= v7.9?
-Recursion is never exactly "fun and easy" (IMO) but with `await`, you can do recursion just like you would in any other blocking language, with normal, synchronous code:
+Recursion is never exactly "fun and easy" (IMO) but with `await`, you can do recursion just like you would with normal, synchronous code (like any other programming language):

 ```javascript
 #!/usr/bin/env node